Top Greek islands & Mainland Destinations

 On returning to Greece, he began translating works of philosophy.
 Besides writing, Nikos dedicated a lot of time to public service.
 In 1919, he was appointed Director General at the Greek Ministry of Public Welfare.
 He was responsible for feeding and eventually rescuing more than 150,000 Greek people who were trapped in the Caucasian region of the Soviet Union in the aftermath of the Russian Revolution in 1917.

-Kazantzakis's first published work was the 1906 narrative Serpent and the Lilly, which was signed with the penname, Karma Nirvami.
-In 1909, he wrote a one act play entitled Comedy.
+The first published work of Kazantzakis was the 1906 narrative Serpent and the Lilly, which was signed with the pen name, Karma Nirvami.
+In 1909, he wrote a one-act play entitled Comedy.
 In 1910, after his studies in Paris, he wrote a tragedy The Master Builder based on a popular Greek folkloric story.